 A structural specialization can incorporate elements from unrelated domains or other structural specializations by referencing them in the content model of a specialized element.
 The elements included in this manner must be specialized from ancestor content that is valid in the new context.
 If the reusing and reused specializations share common ancestry, the reused elements must be valid in the reusing context at every level they share in common.

 Although a well-designed structural specialization hierarchy with controlled use of domains is still the primary means of sharing and reusing elements in DITA, the ability to also share elements declared elsewhere in the hierarchy allows for situations where relevant markup comes from multiple sources and would otherwise be developed redundantly.

-the task module
+<concept>reuses an element from the task module

 A specialized concept topic could declare a specialized